Continuous deployment 101: Best practices for the popular engineering approach

 Continuous deployment is the darling of agile development today—and for good reason.
 Gone are the days of year-long release schedules and oversized software initiatives.

 In today’s fast-paced development environment, businesses and organizations have to move quickly to remain competitive.
-They have to strive for accelerated delivery and shorter time to ROI.
+They must strive for accelerated delivery and shorter time to ROI.

 Continuous deployment can help get your business there.